feiyuelankuang/CS5242-Project/README.md

 ## prerequisite

-please download dataset to data folder before running the code.
+please download dataset to train/train and test/test folder before running the code.

-also put .csv under data folder
+also put train .csv in the same directory as the .py

+## usage

+python nlpgoodfriend.py

+## remarks

-this code is based on model from one of my last year's NLP (CS4248) programming assignment as well as after through discussion with my good friend
+this code is based on model from one of my last year's NLP (CS4248) programming assignment as well as after thorough discussion with my good friend

-remember to change the train and test directories appropiately
+remember to change the train, train.csv, and test directories appropiately